-Craniosacral therapy (CST) is a gentle hands-on treatment that may provide relief from a variety of symptoms including headaches, neck pain and side effects of cancer treatment, among many others.
+Craniosacral therapy (CST) is a gentle hands-on treatment that may provide relief from a variety of symptoms including headaches, neck pain and side effects of cancer treatment among many others.

 CST uses a light touch to examine membranes and movement of fluids in and around the central nervous system.
 Relieving tension in the central nervous system promotes a feeling of well-being by eliminating pain and boosting health and immunity.

 The focus of CST is a gentle placement of hands to assist release of the body’s connective tissue, or “fascia.”
 Fascia (Latin word for “band”) is a covering found throughout the body including organs, glands, nerves, muscles, blood vessels, brain and spinal cord.
 This covering forms a body-wide connective network.
-CST is based on the idea that our body is interrelated at all levels.
+CST is based on the idea that the body is interrelated at all levels.

 CST is thought to improve efficiency of biological processes through boosting inherent self-regulation, self-correction and self-healing.
 The therapy can be used successfully with children and adults.

 - Fascial adhesions.

 - Neurodegenerative diseases.